Jihanger-997/utopian_orbit_blog/_posts/2021-08-12-Outside-the-Matrix.markdown

 permalink: "/:year/:month/:day/:categories/:title/"
 ---

 Outside the Matrix is a series of poems where I try to transcribe a rare type of dream I have: being on the other side.
-They are lucid and feel more real than anything I've experienced, usually ending after a message is passed onto me or with a waking sleep paralysis.
+They are lucid and feel more real than anything I've experienced, usually ending after a message is passed onto me or with an waking sleep paralysis.
 They started around 2019, and only happened four times so far, with the exception of sleep paralyses where I was visited by beings of light, but I didn't write these down.
-Whenever I have a dream like this, I immediately write it down, in poem form, and I don't change what is written (with the exception of adding ponctuation).
+Whenever I have a dream like this, I immediately write about it, in poem form, and I don't change what is written (with the exception of adding ponctuation).

 They might seem a bit confusing, but I'm not trying to explain the dream, instead, I'm writing down the emotions I felt during that state.